pingswept/design-for-fab/content/logistics/projects.md

 Your mission is, as a team of 4, to build and test a human-powered vehicle that can traverse the course depicted in the diagram below.
 The vehicle should have the following qualities:

 1. It is powered entirely by 1 or more of your team members.
-Your team is limited to 4 students in the class.
 2. It can carry a passenger weighing around 180 pounds to the destination without damaging them.
-3. While traveling nobody onboard the vehicle should touch the ground.
+3. While traveling, nobody onboard the vehicle should touch the ground.
 4. The vehicle should not require unusual balance or skill to pilot (no unicycles, pogo sticks, unstable monstrosities).

 ### Resources

-1. Your team must spend at least $100.
+1. Your team must spend at least $100 of Tufts' money.
 To order stuff, post a message in the #designforfab channel in the Nolop Slack workspace.
 Brandon will order whatever you ask for.
 The upper limit is $150ish.
 You are welcome to buy more stuff if you want.
 2. 2x3 lumber will be available in the Nolop store for around $5/8 ft.
-Also, some plywood, 1/4", $5 per 2x4 ft panel.
+Also, some plywood, 1/4", $10 per 2x4 ft panel.
 We also have lots of aluminum framing.

 ### Trials / due date

+Tuesday, April 19, 10:30 AM: show the class a drawing of your vehicle.
-April 28, 10:30 AM: preliminary trials on the course.
+Thursday, April 28, 10:30 AM: preliminary trials on the course.
 This is mandatory.
 May 9, 3:30 PM: final trials on the course.
 We will invite a crowd.

 -->